PittuPraneeth/Self-driving-Car/README.md

 # Self-driving-Car
-This is a software implementation of how a car can drive on its own using autopilation
+This is a software implementation of how a car can drive on its own using autopilation (Python).